 The Committee for preparation of the draft National Education Policy submitted its report to the Ministry on 31.05.2019.
 The Draft National Education Policy 2019 (DNEP 2019) was uploaded on MoE website and also at MyGov Innovate portal eliciting views/suggestions/comments of stakeholders, including public.
 The draft NEP is based on the foundational pillars access, affordability, equity, quality and accountability.

 Post submission of Draft Report States/UTs Governments and Government of India Ministries were invited to give their views and comments on Draft National Education Policy 2019.
 A brief summary of the Draft National Education Policy 2019 was circulated among various stakeholders, which was also translated in 22 languages and uploaded on the Ministry’s website.
 Meetings with State Education Secretaries of School Education and with State Secretaries of Higher & Technical Education were held.An Education Dialogue with Hon’ble MPs of Andhra Pradesh, Telangana, Tamil Nadu, Puducherry, Kerala, Karnataka & Odisha.

-A special meeting of CABE on National Education Policy was held.
+A special meeting of CABE on National Education Policy was held.’
 In the meeting, 26 Education Ministers of various States and UTs, representatives of States and Union Territories, Members of CABE, Heads of Autonomous Organisations, Vice Chancellors of Universities, attended the meeting along with senior officials of the Central and State Governments.
 Around 2 lakh suggestions on the Draft National Education Policy received from various stakeholders.
-A meeting on Draft NEP 2019 of Parliamentary Standing Committee on Human Resource Development was held on 07.11.2019.
+A meeting on Draft NEP 2019 of Parliamentary Standing Committee on Education was held on 07.11.2019.